matheusvt2/cd4ml/readme.md

 - AWS account — May be some costs, be aware!
-- 8 GB RAM / 100 GB Disk laptop.
+- 8 GB RAM / 100 GB Disk linux laptop.
 - Application and Model.

 ## Contributing